anuragch02/RazorpayClone/README.md

 # RazorpayClone
-this is a clone frontend website of razorpay using TAILWIND CSS.
+this is a clone frontend website of razorpay made by using TAILWIND CSS.